Krisha Hospital

 FAQs about hand microsurgery

-To schedule an appointment, you can call our hospital or book an appointment online.
-Our team will assist you with the scheduling process and provide any necessary information regarding your consultation.
+To schedule an appointment, you can call our hospital directly at +91 75677 63301, or book your appointment online at your convenience.
+We also offer teleconsultation for patients who prefer remote consultation.
+Our staff will assist you throughout the scheduling process and provide all the necessary information you may need.

 During your first consultation, we will conduct a thorough evaluation, review your medical history, and assess the injury or condition requiring microsurgery.
 This may include imaging studies, such as X-rays or MRIs, to understand the extent of damage and the best treatment approach.